Learning Representations for Independence Testing: Learning Representations for Independence Testing

 which is just a regularized version of the variance estimate stated in \cref{prop:asymptotics}.
 Following \citet{song2012feature}, this can be computed more efficiently with $R = \frac{((n - 4)!)^2}{4 n ((n-1)!)^2} \lVert\boldsymbol{h} \rVert^2$, where the vector $\boldsymbol{h}$ is

 with $\circ$ denoting elementwise multiplication on matrices, and $\boldsymbol{1}=(1,\dots,1) \in \R^n$.
 Thus, the complete HSIC objective is

 Maximizing \eqref{eq:J-nds-est} or \eqref{eq:J-hsic-est} then gives us a structured approach to select the critic or kernel yielding the strongest asymptotic test.
-Typically, we run some variant of a gradient-based optimization algorithm with respect to the parameters of the critic or kernel class.
+Typically, we run some variant of a gradient-based optimization algorithm with respect to the parameters of the critic or kernel class, and do hyperparameter selection and early stopping based on the same objective on a validation set.

 \paragraph{Critic \& kernel architecture.} We consider function families parameterized by deep networks, as this allows us to learn representations of the data that more efficiently capture dependency.
 For critics, this parameterization is straightforward and is typically some problem-specific architecture like multilayer perceptrons or convolutional networks.
 For kernels, we first incorporate a featurizer that acts on individual inputs $x$ and $y$, and is then fed to some standard kernel function.
 When our feature mapping is parameterized by deep networks, we get the class of deep kernels \citep{andrew:deep-kernels}, which have been successfully used in two-sample testing \citep{sutherland:mmd-opt,liu2020learning,liu:meta-2st} and many other settings \citep[e.g.][]{mmdgans,arbel:smmd,jean:semisup-deep-kernels,li:ssl-hsic,gao2021max}.
 We use the following deep kernels for $X$ and $Y$: